 In May 2003, Hemingray.info version 2.0 was launched.
 The site was now a hybrid of Hemingray information and personal features.
 Over the months, I added the Hemingray Database, which at the time was MANUALLY input!
 It was months of work, and contained literally hundreds of individual HTML pages.
 It was an absolute nightmare to maintain, as you can probably imagine.

 In 2009, I revamped the site once again (version 3.0), what you see now.
 This completed the transition to Hemingray insulators as being the main focus of the site.
-Even now in 2011, this web site is constantly changing, a lot of it behind the scenes that visitors will never see.
-But I'm always using this site to continually better my fledgling programming skills.
+Even now, this web site is constantly changing, a lot of it behind the scenes that visitors will never see.
+But I'm always using this site to continually better my amateur programming skills.
 I hope you enjoy it!
 And if you have any suggestions on how to improve your experience here, please let me know!

 Christian E. Willis